Computer Support, Design, Print and Business Telecoms - ABC Service, Tavistock, Devon

 Armed with a stolen meter serial number and supporting personal details, scammers can request unauthorised changes to your energy account.
 They may impersonate you in calls or online forms, presenting the serial number as “proof” of ownership.
 Utility companies, eager to maintain customer satisfaction, sometimes process these requests without rigorous verification, inadvertently enabling fraud.
 The changes can range from updating payment methods and mailing addresses to transferring the account entirely to the scammer’s name.

-Once these modifications are in place, victims often discover the breach only after receiving unexpected bills, notices of service interruption, or collection calls.
-The scammer may accumulate usage charges on your account or divert your statements to a different address, concealing their activities.
 In more aggressive cases, criminals initiate meter relocations or even physical meter swaps, leaving you without power and facing repair fees to restore legitimate service.
 To combat these unauthorised account changes, it’s critical to treat your meter serial number as confidential information and verify any change notifications directly with your provider through secure channels.

 Fraudulent Billing Practices: Understanding the Red Flags